 Exemestane in Treating Post-menopausal Patients with Recurrent or Advanced Non-small Cell Lung Cancer

-- Recurrent or progressive advanced stage non-small cell lung cancer (no small cell component); NOTE: pathology reports documenting the diagnosis of NSCLC are required to be reviewed to confirm outside diagnosis
+- Recurrent or progressive advanced stage non-small cell lung cancer (no small cell component) with most recent treatment being a Food and Drug Administration (FDA) approved immune checkpoint inhibitor (pembrolizumab, atezolizumab, or nivolumab); NOTE: pathology reports documenting the diagnosis of NSCLC are required to be reviewed to confirm outside diagnosis

 - Sufficient tumor tissue available from original diagnosis or subsequent biopsy for analysis of estrogen receptor and aromatase – tumor block or a minimum of 5 unstained slides

-- Failed at least 1 prior chemotherapy regimen for advanced NSCLC
+- Failed at least 1 prior FDA approved treatment for advanced NSCLC

 - Measurable disease by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1